EvictionLab/eviction-lab-website/content/eviction-tracking/philadelphia-pa.md

 # The geography of eviction filings

-Philadelphia County is divided into 408 census tracts.
+Philadelphia is divided into 408 census tracts.
 In each of those tracts, we map the number of eviction filings over the past 12 months.
 If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in 2023–2024 (the "baseline").<sup>1</sup> <sup>2</sup>

-1. Eviction filing data for Philadelphia County were collected by Jonathan Pyle at [Philadelphia Legal Assistance](https://philalegal.org/).
+1. Eviction filing data for the city of Philadelphia were collected by Jonathan Pyle at [Philadelphia Legal Assistance](https://philalegal.org/).
 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2016–2020.
 3. Tract-level eviction data are updated more regularly than eviction hotspots, which may result in some disagreement in filing counts.
 We exclude buildings with fewer than 15 filings, in which case fewer than 100 buildings will be displayed.